Transverse minimal foliations on unit tangent bundles and applications: A dichotomy Hausdorff vs Reeb surfaces

 We consider an arc $\tau$ in $E$ joining the endpoints of $\sigma$.
 Note that there is a uniform $a_1$ so that we can choose $\tau$ to have length less than $a_1$ because leaves of $\wt{\cF_2}$ are uniformly properly embedded\footnote{This follows from Theorem \ref{teo.matsumoto} in our case, but is also a general fact for $\RR$-covered foliations, see e.g. \cite[Lemma 4.48]{Calegari-book}).}.
-We denote by $ \cB_E= \wihat\cB(r_1,r_2,\tau)$ to the half band in $E$ whose boundary in the compactification of $E$ is $r_1 \cup r_2 \cup \tau \cup \xi$.
-Note that this may not be a 'good half band' as we defined before as some rays and possibly even some full leaves may be contained inside $\cB_E$.
+The $r_i$ are contained in leaves $c_i$ of $\wcG$.
+We also choose $\tau$ to that it does not intersect $c_1 \cup c_2$ in its interior.
+We denote by $ \cB_E= \wihat\cB(r_1,r_2,\tau)$ the half band in $E$ whose boundary in the compactification of $E$ is $r_1 \cup r_2 \cup \tau \cup \xi$.
+Note that this may not be a `good half band' as we defined before, because there is no reason for $r_1$ and $r_2$ to be non-separated in $\cG_E$.